Do any of these situations resonate with you?

 Prepare for the Current MBLEx

 The current MBLEx is definitely not the same as the former MBLEx (pre-2014) or NCETMB.
-Too many people prepare for a quiz instead of a licensing exam.
+Too many people prepare for a quiz instead of a professional licensing exam.

 The purpose of the MBLEx is to assess your competence to safely practice massage.
 Expect to have an exam with longer, complex questions and clinical situations.
 There are a number of ways to prepare for these questions.